Graylog2/documentation/pages/getting_started/configure.rst

 .. note:: All default file locations are listed :ref:`here<default_file_location>`.

-* Entries are generally expected to be a single line of the form, one of the following:
+* Entries are generally a single line:
     * ``propertyName=propertyValue``
     * ``propertyName:propertyValue``
 * White space that appears between the property name and property value is ignored, so the following are equivalent: